glouppe/info8006-introduction-to-ai/course-syllabus.md

 - Be able to write from scratch, debug and run (some) AI algorithms.

 ## Well established algorithms and state-of-the-art
-- Well-established algorithms for building intelligent agents.
+- Good old-fashioned AI: well-established algorithms for intelligent agents and their mathematical foundations.
 - Introduction to materials new from research ($\leq$ 5 years old).
 - Understand some of the open questions and challenges in the field.